RedChow/HomeAutomation/DistanceSensorAsAMotionDetector/README.md

 * 2020-11-19: Moved finding the distance to a function outside of the main while loop.
 Added a couple of boolean variables to actually use the distance sensor as a motion detector.
 I.e., when the difference in distances are greater than the variable radius, the lights will turn on.
+* 2020-11-23: Added the usage of cJSON. cJSON is superb; makes dealing with JSON in C super easy.